Nanostring-Biostats/GeomxTools/specs.md

 test: https://github.com/Nanostring-Biostats/GeomxTools/blob/062b3d94e4be924138ff5315441ad82360eabe67/tests/testthat/test_readPKC.R#L21
 3. The number of probes matches the number of probes found in the PKC file.
 test: https://github.com/Nanostring-Biostats/GeomxTools/blob/062b3d94e4be924138ff5315441ad82360eabe67/tests/testthat/test_readPKC.R#L26
+4. Warning if default PKC provided when no multiple versions.
+test:
+5. Error if default PKCs is not a valid pkc file.
+test:
+6. Error if multiple default PKCs for a module.
+test:
+7. Warning when resolving multiple PKC versions.
+test:
+8. Only probes in all versions kept.
+test:
+9. Default PKC target assignments are used for probes.
+test:

 #### Specs for readNanoStringGeoMxSet
 1. NanoStringGeoMxSet@assayData$expr dimension labels shall match DCC files input.